jellyfin/jellyfin-kodi/README.md

-### Welcome to Emby Sync* Alpha!
+### Welcome to Emby for Kodi
 **A whole new way to manage and view your media library.**

-EmbySync combines the best of Kodi - ultra smooth navigation, beautiful UIs and playback of any file under the sun, and Emby - the most powerful fully open source multi-client media metadata indexer and server.
+The Emby addon for Kodi combines the best of Kodi - ultra smooth navigation, beautiful UIs and playback of any file under the sun, and Emby - the most powerful fully open source multi-client media metadata indexer and server.

-*The name for the project hasn't been decided yet.
-For now we use EmbySync as a workname but this may confuse users with the new sync feature in the Emby server.
-Have any suggestions?
-Please let us know!

 **What does it do?**